LemonFoxmere/DeepFusion/README.md

 A neural network must have at least one dense (fully connected) layer, an input & output layer, and proper connections made between the layers.
 If you're not sure your network is correctly configured, you can press the "Check Network" button located in the lower right menu of the app.

-> <h3 id="upload-data">> Uploading Trainin/Testing Data</h3>
+> <h3 id="upload-data"> Uploading Trainin/Testing Data</h3>

 One of the greatest feature of DeepFusion is that you can train your neural network on your own data, so you can customize and train it to your need.
 If you do not have your own data and just want to play with neural networks, I have also provided default datasets for you to mess with.

 To Upload Data, click on the input or output layer, and click the `Upload` button on the node configuration menu to the right.
-If you do NOT have proper data to upload, click the **`⋮`** button next to the `Upload` button to load in the default dataset.
+If you do NOT have proper data to upload, click the **&#x2807;** button next to the `Upload` button to load in the default dataset.
 You must have data in both input and output in order for training to succeed.

 **Important Note**: Only *CSV* formatted data are currently supported.
 I know this is very limiting, but there are plans to add more in future versions.

-> <h3 id="train-model">> Training the Model</h3>
+> <h3 id="train-model"> Training the Model</h3>

 Assuming that you have done everything described above correctly, you can just click the `Train Network` button in the `Training Controls` menu.
 However, if you wish, you can customize some of the training behaviors such as Epoch and Batch size in the `Training Parameters` menu located at the bottom left.
 Again, as with everything in DeepFusion so far, more controls and features will be added in the future.